W. E. Blackhurst: Historical work

-Blackhurst's books resurrect the forests with a sharp, historical eye and a natural love of detail.
-The logging industry no longer depends on water-travel to deliver the logs from the headwaters to the sawmills, but during its heyday it meant respectable work for high pay.

 Riders of the Flood is an historical work that involves romance, the pride of the working man, drama, and rollicking humor.
 Through it all the Greenbrier River and its northern tributaries of the watershed are the backdrop that unites everyone, rich or poor, friend or enemy.
 Blackhurst's books are spiced with historical photographs that emphasize the now-alien world where entire rivers were choked with giant logs and one's livelihood depended on spring floods.

 The town of Ronceverte hosts the theater version of "Riders of the Flood" every September just downstream from the original site of the St. Lawrence Broom and Lumber Mill in Blackhurst's books.
 The play was written by a local artist, Robert Tuckwiller, who was given an out-of-print copy of the book by his father.
 Mr. Tuckwiller was so inspired by the book he wrote up the play and garnered permission to use it from Blackhurst's family.
 Riders of the Flood is now back in print and the theater provides revenue for the improvements of the city.